dangrie158/email-categorization-thesis/source/12_chapter_4.md

 The LDA model proved to create meaningful topics, since one could cluster the documents with the best result in all experiments just by using the topic that contributed the most to the document, effectively high-pass filtering the vector elements.
 However, using the complete, unfiltered vector decreased the performance, probably due to noise introduced by the smaller components in the vector.

 The best result was a homogeneity of just over 50% for 100 clusters and 10 classes in the ground truth.
 By reducing the number of categories to 4 while keeping all other parameters, the homogeneity could reach over 71%.
 Especially for the categorization into fewer classes, this technique can provide the user with a big reduction in workload when initially sorting a inbox into multiple folders.
-However, any other algorithm that is trained on a corpus using the labels provided by this technique can, at best, only reach an accuracy equal to the homogeneity.
+However, any other algorithm that is trained on a corpus using the labels provided by this technique can, at best, only reach an accuracy equal to the homogeneity of the clusters.